-Interpreting in Health Settings
+Interpreting in Health Care Settings

-Interpreting in Medical Settings
+Interpreting in Health Care Settings

 Standard Practice Paper from the National Registry of Interpreters for the Deaf.
 It is the mission of RID to provide international, national, regional, state, and local forums and an organizational structure for the continued growth and development of the professions of interpretation and transliteration of American Sign Language and English.